 New Year’s Resolutions?
 Goals?
 I know, I’ve heard all the “goals aren’t good” and “resolutions set you up to fail” and wondered why I enjoy making them so much.
-In an earlier post wrote about goal setting in terms of making them into dreams (see Dreaming Wide Awake), which for me is what goals truly are, but that still doesn’t explain why I love, love, love a new year.
+In an earlier post, I wrote about goal setting in terms of making them into dreams (see Dreaming Wide Awake), which for me is what goals truly are, but that still doesn’t explain why I love, love, love a new year.
 I finally figured out why goals and resolutions are such fun for me and—if I may be so bold—can be fun for you too.
 I inspire myself.
-I get excited over the possibilities.
+I get excited about the possibilities.
 I can’t wait to dig in and write more and on a consistent schedule, finish that book, make more art, completely organize and deep clean my house—haha that has yet to happen—get in great physical shape, etc., etc. Yet, a list of dreams, or wants, or intentions can be overwhelming.
 This year, I’ve decided to simplify my life, so I have one New Year’s resolution.
-I am going to inspire myself.
-Okay between that and simplifying my life, I may have two resolutions, but I’ve never been very good in math.
+I am going to get inspired to write.
+Okay between that and simplifying my life, I may have two resolutions, but I’ve never been very good at math.

 The next step is to listen to yourself (not that voice … there isn’t enough time or what’s the point, or go watch television, it’s more fun) and pay attention to what you really want.
 What is important to you?
 What excites you?
 What will make you happier?
 Healthier?
 Ask yourself these questions and listen to the answers.
 Then see step number one.
 Decide to do it.